 A wise person once said: “There’s no such thing as bad weather, only bad gear.”
 Or something like that…

-Rain that lashes you full-on from the side.
+Rain that lashes you from the side.
 Gigantic frothy surf.
-Gales that howl and rattle windows and suck the breath right out of you.
+Gales that howl and rattle windows.
 Ocean swells 20 feet high.
-And monster rogue waves that, if you’re not careful, can sweep you out to a furious sea and your watery grave.
+And monster rogue waves that, if you’re not careful, can sweep you out to a furious sea and your watery death.

-The birth of storm watching on Vancouver Island
+The birth of storm watching in Tofino, BC

-Now storm watching on Vancouver Island is popular in winter – in fact, people come from around the world to watch winter storms batter the west coast beaches.
+Storm watching is now hugely popular in winter – in fact, people come from around the world to watch winter storms batter the beaches and coast.

-Charles McDiarmid, managing director of the renowned Wickaninnish Inn, is largely credited with enticing visitors to the tiny town of Tofino on Canada’s west coast for winter storm watching.
+Charles McDiarmid, managing director at the renowned Wickaninnish Inn, is largely credited with enticing visitors to Tofino for winter storm watching.

 Since the Wick opened in 1996, several other lodges have also opened their doors to visitors (and offer storm watching on Vancouver Island packages).

-Take Black Rock Oceanfront Resort, the top accommodation option in the sister village of Ucluelet.
-Its Fetch restaurant juts right out on the rocky headlands, with soaring glass windows on three sides for prime, up-close-and-personal storm watching.
+Its Fetch restaurant juts right out on the rocky headlands, with soaring glass windows on three sides for prime up-close-and-personal storm watching.

-On Vancouver Island, at least, there’s no such thing as bad weather, only storm watching.
+On Vancouver Island, it turns out, there’s no such thing as bad weather, only storm watching.
 Or perhaps sun worshipping.